PetarSpassov/Quinngard/README.md

   - This is because of Bear's guaranteed fish spawn messing with the map seed, so sadly I can't do anything about it.
 Even adding another island would not work, as it just won't be able to spawn the portal.

 ### __Helheim__
-- **Helheim sometimes crashes around 801.** I do not know what is causing this.
+- **Helheim rarely crashes around 801.** I do not know what is causing this.
 Please, if you encounter a crash and think you might know what caused it, do let me know.
 I am not a Shiro developer, so I can't look at bug reports - sending bug reports about my mod to Shiro is useless.
 - **Trained True Valkyries do not have a portrait.** This is because there is no portrait for women, but if I add one, the game starts crashing.
 I don't think there is anything I can do about this. :(
 - **The Nidavellir Mine shows that you can recruit more miners even though you have no gemstones left.** This is because of several aspects of this being jankily hardcoded on Shiro's side.
 For it to even *consume* the resource, I had to code them as military units (even though they take up no warband slot, etc.).
 Some limitations are just forced upon me, I don't think there is much I can do about this one. **It still works as intended and causes no crash**, so don't worry.
 If you try to assign a miner when you have no gemstones, the unit will simply have a brainfart next to the mine.